osquery/osquery/docs/wiki/deployment/configuration.md

 Then every query within will only be added to a schedule if the osqueryd process is running on a Ubuntu distro with a minimum osquery version of 1.4.5.

-We plan to release (and bundle alongside RPMs/DEBs/PKGs/etc) query packs that emit high signal events as well as event data that is worth storing in the case of future incidents and security events.
-The queries within each pack will be performance tested and well-formed (JOIN, select-limited, etc).
+We plan to release (and bundle alongside RPMs/DEBs/PKGs/etc.) query packs that emit high signal events as well as event data that is worth storing in the case of future incidents and security events.
+The queries within each pack will be performance tested and well-formed (JOIN, select-limited, etc.).
 But it is always an exercise for the user to make sure queries are useful and are not impacting performance critical hosts.

 ## osqueryctl helper